 A little bit more detail about the fjd internals: The fjd-recruiter creates worker threads on one or more machines.
 The fjd-worker processes announce themselves in the workerqueue directory.
 The fjd-dispatcher finds your jobs in the jobqueue directory and pairs a job with an available worker.
 It then removes those entries from the jobqueue and workerqueue directories and creates a new entry in jobpods, where workers will pick up their assignments.

-All of these directories mentioned above exist in ~/.fjd and will of course be created if they do not yet exist.
+All of these directories exist in ~/.fjd and will of course be created if they do not yet exist.

-A job file should adhere to the general INI-file standard. fjd only has some requirements for the control section, in which you specify which command to execute and where results should go.
+A job file should adhere to the general configuration file standard, where fjd only has some requirements for the control section, where you specify which command to execute and where results should go.
 Here is an example: